"Please tell me your plan includes six cherries!" Elyse smirked.

 "Yes, we are, and until such time as we can overthrow the government or convince the majority that they are mistaken, we're stuck in this environment.
 You want something even dumber?
 Girls can have abortions, without their parents' consent, at younger ages than they're permitted to legally engage in sex!
 So much for 'bodily autonomy'."

-"It sounds like you're resigned to not being able to hire Jodie and Claire."
+"It sounds as if you're resigned to not being able to hire Jodie and Claire."

 "What is?"